 Vitamin D deficiency:

 Vitamin D also boosts serotonin levels.
-Because sunlight aids in vitamin D production, a lack of sunlight during the winter can result in a vitamin D deficiency.
+Because sunlight aids in vitamin D production, a lack of sunlight during winters can result in a vitamin D deficiency.
 This alteration can have an impact on serotonin and mood.

 Melatonin is a chemical that influences sleep patterns.
 A lack of sunlight may cause an overproduction of melatonin in some people.
-During the winter, they may feel sluggish and sleepy.
+During the winters, they may feel sluggish and sleepy.

-People suffering from SAD frequently experience stress, anxiety, and negative thoughts about the winter.
+People suffering from SAD frequently experience stress, anxiety, and negative thoughts.
 Researchers are unsure whether these negative thoughts are a cause or a result of seasonal depression.

-30 minutes of exercise in the morning sunlight helps overcome the winter blues.
+Thirty minutes of exercise in the morning in bright sunlight helps overcome the winter blues.
 Phototherapy is another treatment option.
 Using a unique lamp, bright light therapy can treat seasonal depression.

-Getting some sunlight boosts your serotonin levels and helps you avoid Seasonal Affective Disorder (SAD).
+Getting sunlight boosts your serotonin levels and helps you avoid seasonal affective disorder (SAD).
 It can also help people with anxiety and depression, especially when combined with other treatments.

 Seasonal depression is a type of depression that is triggered by a change in the seasons, usually when autumn begins.
 This SAD worsens in the winter and then subsides in the spring.

-Yes, seasons like autumn and winter can cause a depression that is known as seasonal depression.
+Yes, seasons like autumn and winter can cause a depression known as seasonal depression.

-Yes, sunlight helps in boosting the amount of serotonin and treating seasonal depression.
+Yes, sunlight helps in boosting the amount of serotonin and treat seasonal depression.